Compressed Air Requirements

 Air Hose Size

-Check the specifications of your Guardair vacuum and be sure the air hose supplying the vacuum is adequately sized.
-As a rule, the larger the air hose ID, the more air flow the hose is capable of delivering.
-Air hose ID may always be larger than recommended but not smaller.
+Check the specifications of your Guardair vacuum and be sure to use a properly sized air hose.
+Air hose ID may always be larger than recommended but never smaller.
 Operating the vacuum with smaller than recommended air hose will result in noticeably reduced performance.

 Another consideration relating to air hose size is pressure loss.
 Compressed air flowing through air hose experiences a loss in pressure from friction and constrictions.
 Friction loss is proportional to the length of the hose.
 Operating pressure, flow rate, air hose inner diameter, and air hose smoothness also determine the loss.
-The table below shows the pressure loss for 50 feet of common air hose (including couplings) as a function of air hose size for each Guardair venturi type.
+The table below shows the pressure loss for 50 feet of common air hose (including couplings) as relates to air hose ID and injector nozzle.

 Pressure Loss (psi) for 50 Feet of Common Air Hose